effector/effector/docs/api/effector/Event.md

 ### `watch(watcher)`

-It is a function which allows you to follow the event or to create side-effects.
+It is a function which allows you to watch the event or to create side-effects.

 #### Formulae